How to configure Magento 2 Multi Language Store?

 Finally, when you have already added and activated different languages in the store, you will need to add local currencies.
 This move will help to get more sales completed.
 With multiple currencies set, you will help to understand customers how the prices of products compare to the prices of the local goods.
 In turn, the more convenient the shopping process is, the more likely the customers are to complete checkout.
 Practically, to turn on the feature of multiple currencies in Magento 2, there is a need to go to the Stores, then Settings, Configuration, and General.
 Then, navigate to the Currency Setup.
 You will need to change the Default Config in the section Current Configuration Scope.
 Finally, fill in the required fields and click Save Configuration.

 With the multi-store Magento 2 feature, you can avoid limiting your target audience to English speakers.
 With the ability to talk to a variety of people in their native languages, you will be able to get more sales and attract more customers, both existing and new.
 Hopefully, with the tips explained in this article, you will be able to set up a multilanguage store quickly and with ease.
-In any case, just contact us if you need any assistance with any part of setting up the Magento 2 online store.
+In any case, just contact us if you need any assistance with any part of setting up the Magento 2 multi store.